Luton Town: John Still defends Ronnie Henry fan altercation

 Luton Town boss John Still has said captain Ronnie Henry was standing up for his team-mates when engaging in a verbal dispute with a supporter.

-Henry, angered by comments made at half-time when the Hatters were 1-0 down to Lincoln on Saturday, confronted the fan after they won 3-2.
+Henry, angered by comments made at half-time when the Hatters were 1-0 down to Lincoln on Saturday, confronted the fan after

 "I think Ronnie Henry stood up for his team-mates.
 I applaud him for that.

 "I'm not 100% sure that he's done it in the right way.
 But I support him," Still told BBC Three Counties Radio.

 "Sometimes you have to stand up to what in effect can sometimes be classed as bullying.

 "When people can't respond to something, I think that is classed as a form of bullying."